The following key areas have sparked ongoing exploration in my architectural work, and are concepts I always consider when designing.

 - Materiality // closely linked to the above, this can be tactile, exploratory and ever-changing.
 It can be reactionary to the weather and the passage of time, as well as to the users of the building.
 For these reasons, I am always considering and testing the material reality of a proposal, as I feel that material quality is an integral part of a design.

-- Social and ecological agendas // as my education has advanced, I have become increasingly interested in considering ways in which architecture can work with and for people and the environment, rather than just co-existing (or even working against them!).
+- Social and ecological agendas // I have become increasingly interested in considering ways in which architecture can work with and for people and the environment, rather than just co-existing (or even working against them!).
 The building's users and its surroundings, as well as its wider environmental impact, should be a central driver for its design.